Sort by Category

 Canto Ostinato

-Metropolis Ensemble, Erik Hall, Sandbox Percussion perform Simeon ten Holt's minimalist masterpiece, Canto Ostinato.
+Metropolis Ensemble, Erik Hall, and Sandbox Percussion perform Simeon ten Holt's minimalist masterpiece, Canto Ostinato.

 Rule of Three: A Metropolis Ensemble Development Residency